byuids-resumes/shuga.aubrey-resume/docs/index.md

 <!-- https://www.monique.tech/the-art-of-markdown -->

-## Education
+## Education and Skills

-`Expected 2021`
+`Expected July 2021`
 __Brigham Young University - Idaho__, Rexburg, ID

 - BS Data Science
 - Statistics Minor

+### Skills

+- R: tidyverse, trelliscopejs, obdc
+- Python: Pandas, NumPy, Altair, Scikit Learn, SQLite3
+- Google Sheets and Microsoft Excel
+- Git and Version Control
+- Data Cleaning, Wrangling and Visualization
+- Probability/Statistics
+- Visual Communication

 ## Related Experience

+### Data Science Consultant

+`Sept 2020 - Dec 2020`
+__Good2Go Stores__, Consultant through RDBC

+- Built interactive dashboard of company sales data using the trelliscopejs package in R
+- Used R tidyverse to clean, aggregate, and visualize transaction data
+- Collected and cleaned additional data to contextualize weekly sales with world events
+- Provided data-driven insights to CFO to determine the next year's budget and sales goals

-### Research and Assesment Team Lead
+### Research and Assessment Team Lead

-`April 2019 - PRESENT`
+`Sept 2018 - PRESENT`
 __BYU-Idaho Student Support__, Rexburg, ID

-- Designed and maintained department dashboard reviewed by university executives
-- Developed semesterly assessment schedule for 15 Student Support programs
-- Designed key success measures and research instruments for each program
-- Conducted focus groups
+- Built dynamic Google Sheets dashboard regularly reviewed by University Vice President in order to make decisions concerning student resources and services
+- Streamlined and coordinated data collection process among 15 campus services
-- Analyzed survey data and other internal data to determine the health of each program
+- Analyzed survey data and other internal data using Excel and Google Sheets to determine the health of the department and drive decisions
-- Produced semesterly visual reports
-- Conducted semesterly report meetings with program stakeholders and department director
+- Conducted semesterly report meetings with department director to review insights and make data-driven decisions

-### Data Science Consulting Team
+### Project Manager

-`September 2020 - December 2020`
+`Sept 2020 - Dec 2020`
-__RBDC__, Consultant

-- Good2go project (need to update this section)

-## Service and Work History

-`2017-2018`
-__Peer Mentor__, BYU-Idaho

-`2018-2019`
-__Peer-Mentor Coordinator__, BYU-Idaho
+__Madison High School__, Consultant through RBDC

+- Used Python library SQLite3 to query database for use in Pandas
+- Developed and maintained project timeline
+- Coordinated weekly meetings and project tasks with nine other team members
+- Trained beginner-level team members on basics of object-oriented design, git and version control, databases and queries, and code documentation

 ### Internships

-`January 2020 - April 2020`
+`Jan 2020 - Apr 2020`
 __Solidarity Strategies__, Washington D.C.

-- Analyzed weekly social media reach
+- Analyzed Facebook and Twitter data to show effects of social media campaigns on various metrics
-- Developed social media campaigns
+- Produced summary reports in order to make decisions concerning social media campaigns and practices
 - Designed client prospectus and other materials

+## Service and Work History

+`2017-2019`
+__Volunteer Peer Mentor__, BYU-Idaho